df8819/JChat/README.md

 - [Git for Desktop](https://git-scm.com/downloads)
 - Know how to 'copy & paste' and press buttons on a 'keyboard & mouse'🤔
 - You need a [GPT API-Key](https://platform.openai.com/account/api-keys) tho👀 That's not difficult in any means, but you need to have a paid plan from OpenAI.
-<em>(They won't charge you if you're below 5$ for the first three months, which is nice and usually more than enough)<em>👍
+<em>(They won't charge you if you're below 5$ for the first three months, which is nice and usually more than enough)</em>👍

 ## Setup / Execution
 - Navigate to a folder you want JChat cloned to.